 3. Faces Build Trust

-- Eye Contact: Subjects looking directly at the camera increase trust and connection.
+- Eye Contact: Subjects looking directly at the camera increase trust and connection by 27%.

 The Revenue Impact: Why Good Art = More Money